jeffery/selenium-server/README.md

 # Environment Setup & Logging

 * The server runs as the 'selenium' user with the home directory set to /var/lib/selenium.
+* The server runs on port 4444 by default.
+* The server is setup to run with an 'X Virtual Frame Buffer' on DISPLAY port 99.0
 * Logging for the server is available under /var/log/selenium-server/
-* The server is setup to run with an 'X Virtual Frame Buffer' on DISPLAY port 99.0
 * Any non-default configuration changes can be made in /etc/defaults/selenium-server

 If you are using Selenium RC protocol ( aka Selenium 1 ), then you can instruct